 If you’re wondering what are the Batu Caves, you’re not alone.
 It’s a little embarrassing to admit, but I also didn’t know much about this national treasure, except for the fact that I had seen some really cool photos from here on Instagram!
 Turns out there’s so much more to this tourist hotspot than a few pretty photos.

 Rising hundreds of metres above the ground, the monument is basically a series of caves and cave temples that were discovered within a massive limestone hill.
 Incredibly, it is believed that the limestone formations are about 400 million years old!
 Naturalists and explorers have been fascinated by the sight and written about it since the 1800s.
 Visiting the Batu caves is a beautiful and intriguing experience.
-If you’re in Kuala Lumpur, you should definitely make a trip here.
+If you’re in Kuala Lumpur, here’s your Batu Caves guide.

 Back in the day, the mouth of the Batu Cave was said to look like the head of a spear.
 This is why it’s dedicated to Lord Murugan, who is the Hindu God of war.
 Today, the Batu Caves are the center of Hindu pilgrimages and rituals.